jianwei-xu/Polyp-Detection/Polyp Detection/readme.txt

 6. False Positive Relearning Module python FPRM.py
-The new generated labels are in "Data\Training Data\fplabels".
+The new generated labels are in "Data\Training Data\labels_FPRM".
 When training, please replace the corresponding labels in "train.txt" with the new generated labels.

 7. Image Style Transfer Module